amcq-expeed/OPNXT/docs/generated/PRJ-2025-0010/SRS.md

 # Software Requirements Specification (SRS)

 - Standard: IEEE 29148 (adapted)
-- Generated: 2025-09-24T19:42:58.784128Z
+- Generated: 2025-09-25T12:08:32.239236Z

 ## 1. Introduction
 ### 1.1 Purpose
 Provide a detailed description of the software requirements.

 ### 1.2 Scope
-The project aims to develop a system for generating ZIP files as part of a testing framework, ensuring that the generated files meet specific criteria for validity and usability.
+The project aims to develop a system for generating ZIP files for testing purposes, ensuring that the generated files meet specified criteria for validity and structure.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - TBD

 ## 2. Overall Description
 ### 2.1 Product Perspective
-The user interface will be simple and intuitive to facilitate easy interaction.
+The system will utilize a library for ZIP file creation and validation.

 ### 2.2 Product Functions
 - The system SHALL Generate ZIP files containing specified test data.
-- The system SHALL Validate the integrity of the generated ZIP files.
+- The system SHALL Validate the structure of the generated ZIP files.
-- The system SHALL Provide a user interface for initiating ZIP file generation.
-- The system SHALL Log the results of each ZIP generation attempt.
+- The system SHALL Provide feedback on the success or failure of the ZIP generation process.
 - The system SHALL Allow users to specify the contents of the ZIP file.
+- The system SHALL Log all generation attempts and their outcomes.
 - FR-001 - User Registration [present]
 - FR-002 - Authentication (JWT) [present]
 - FR-003 - Project Creation API [present]